chatlean/d-search/README.md

 ## Requirements
 First of all, we utilize ChatGPT as a model and Lean 3 to support the mathematical proof.
 In our experiments, we used Lean version 3.42.1, the same version used in miniF2F.

-To interact with Lean, we utilize LeanDojo (https://github.com/lean-dojo/LeanDojo), which allows parallel implementation, easily checks time limits, and is well-organized.
+To interact with Lean, we utilize [LeanDojo](https://github.com/lean-dojo/LeanDojo), which allows parallel implementation, easily checks time limits, and is well-organized.
 Using LeanDojo requires several environment settings to facilitate the tracing and extraction of data.
 We only document our specific settings; additional available settings can be found in the original LeanDojo repository.